sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Under When there are messages in a queue, the Queue name is set to receiptgenerator.](media/2020-03-18-12-19-06.png "Queue name")

     >**Note**: If you wish, you can set the **Interval** and **Frequency** to check for new items to a shorter interval than the default; such as every 30 seconds.
-This could help reduce delay for when the Logic App is triggered when new messages are sent to the Service Bus Queue while you progres through this lab.
+This could help reduce delay for when the Logic App is triggered when new messages are sent to the Service Bus Queue while you progress through this lab.

 11. Select the **+ New step** button, then select **Azure Functions**.